imixs/imixs-cloud/doc/CEPH.md

 ### Network

 In the following setup we assume that your ceph nodes are accessible form the Internet as we want to connect our Kubernetes Cluster.
 Of course you can also use a private Network instead.
-In any case its recommended that your Ceph cluster has at least one private Network for the internal OSD communication.
+In most tutorials it is recommended that your Ceph cluster has at least one private Network for the internal OSD communication.
 The OSD is the core of a Ceph cluster and responsible to replicate your data amongst different nodes.
+But note: a second private network makes only sense if is notedly faster than your public network.
+If you do not have a separate network adapter in your hardware you can run your cluster also only with a public network.
+You just need to take care about firewall settings (see below).

 In the following example we asume that you have a private Network 1.0.0.0/24 with 3 nodes.
 Also each node has its own public IP address to connect your Kubernetes clients.